telerik/ajax-docs/controls/numerictextbox/appearance-and-styling/creating-a-custom-skin.md

-The following tutorial demonstrates creating a custom **RadInput** skin, using the default skin as a base.
+The following tutorial demonstrates creating a custom **RadNumericTextBox** skin, using the default skin as a base.
 This new skin will take the appearance of the input controls from their default look:
 ![Default Skin](images/DefaultSkin.png)

 to the following: